sigmacomputing/embed-sdk/packages/node-embed-sdk/README.md

 ### Token Encryption and Decryption

-The SDK provides utilities for encrypting and decrypting OAuth tokens using AES-256-GCM encryption:
+The SDK provides utilities for encrypting and decrypting OAuth tokens using AES-256-GCM encryption.

+See our documentation on [embedding with JWTS](https://help.sigmacomputing.com/docs/create-an-embed-api-with-json-web-tokens) for more information.

+Sigma expects you to encrypt OAuth tokens using the same embed secret used to sign the embed.

+#### Example Usage

 ```typescript
 import { encrypt, decrypt } from '@sigmacomputing/node-embed-sdk';